karazinscalausersgroup/token-sdk/design/design.md

 There are some forms of non-agreements which can exist on ledger: crypto-currencies and utility tokens which confer no rights.
 These are new-World digital assets and the Corda state model should be flexible enough to support them.
 In the proposed tokens model, these non-agreements would either be assigned an issuer which is a well known public key which represents a set of miners or a NULL public key.

 Lastly, it goes without saying that any state object which contains only a single participant clearly cannot be an agreement.

 ## Required additions to the core data model

 The current versions of `ContractState` , `OwnableState` and `LinearState` in Corda Core are used as they exist today.
 As a refresher:

 * `ContractState` is the base state definition in Corda.
-It requires implementations to define a `participants` list.
-This are the parties for which the state is relevant.
+It requires implementations to define a `participants` list, which is a list of parties for which the state is relevant.
+I.e. only these parties will store this version of the state in their vault unless `StatesToRecord.ALL_VISIBLE` is used.
-* `OwnableState` adds the cofncept of an owner to a state object
+* `OwnableState` adds the concept of an owner to a state object. the `owner` is typically the only participant in an `OwnableState`.
-* `LinearState`s adds the concept of a `linearId` , this is useful for keeping track of states which represent a workflow, or non-fungible things.
+* `LinearState`s add the concept of a `linearId` , this is useful for keeping track of states which represent a workflow, or non-fungible things.
+The `linearId` represents a particular lineage of `LinearState`s.

 ### FungibleState

 In addition to the above, a new `FungibleState` has been added for the following reasons:

 * The old `FungibleAsset` state clearly assumes that the "thing" in question is a financial instrument but this is not always the case.
 Also, referring to states as "assets" is confusing, as one `Party`'s asset is another `Party`'s liability.
 Furthermore, fungible derivative contracts such as standardised exchange traded furtures contracts can flip from being a balance sheet asset or liability depending on the price of the underlying instrument.
 As such, the term "asset" and related nomenclature will be avoided.
 Instead, we will refer to tokens—which are agreements between issuers and owners.
 * `FungibleAsset` implements `OwnableState` , as such there is an assumption that all fungible things are ownable.
-This is not always true as fungible derivative contracts exist, for example.
+This is not always true, as fungible derivative contracts exist, for example.

 The new `FungibleState` is simply defined as: